bcbi/PredictMD.jl/CONTRIBUTING.md

 ```

 #### Step 12:

-Wait for all of the tests to pass.
+Wait for the Travis and CodeCov tests to pass.
 You can check on
 the status of the tests by going to
 [https://github.com/bcbi/PredictMD.jl/branches/yours](https://github.com/bcbi/PredictMD.jl/branches/yours)
 and scrolling down to find your release branch.

 * A yellow dot indicates that the tests are still running.
 Click on the
 yellow dot to see which tests are still running.

 * A red "X" indicates that one or more of the tests failed.
 Click on the
 red "X" to see which tests failed.

 * A green check mark indicates that all of the tests passed.

-**You must wait for all of the tests to pass (green check mark) before
+**All of the Travis tests must pass before you can continue.**

-you can continue.**
+**All of the CodeCov tests must pass before you can continue.**

+It does not matter whether AppVeyor passes or fails.

-*Sometimes, one of the build jobs will fail because a download timed out.
+*Sometimes, one or more of the tests will fail because a download timed out.
 This is especially common with the Mac builds on Travis.
 You can usually
 resolve this error by restarting the failed build.*